 Terry McDermott: I knew it!
 I knew I'd get a kiss!

-Just to clarify, he has done more uptempo songs such as "Walking on Sunshine" by Katrina and the Waves in order to change things up, but reviewers have also said that he falters on those performances.
+Just to clarify, he has done more uptempo songs such as "Walking on Sunshine" by Katrina and the Waves and "Scream" by Usher in order to change things up, but reviewers have also said that he falters on those performances.
 Thus, he was very reliant on the ballads.

 He was eventually eliminated in the semifinals, so it did seem like the public got tired of all his ballads.